 “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out going to the mountains is going home; that wilderness is a necessity…” ~ John Muir

-I am not someone who will sleep under the stars, or in a tent, or in a rustic cabin or go anywhere near anything that creeps, slithers, buzzes, flies, sneaks, spins a web, etc. but, I do absolutely love to be outside and I love to hike, as long as the hike doesn’t include me edging along some precarious cliff face because as I’ve mentioned before, I’m burdened with a wicked fear of heights.
+I am not someone who will sleep under the stars, or in a tent, or in a rustic cabin or go anywhere near anything that creeps, slithers, buzzes, flies, sneaks, spins a web, etc. I do absolutely love to be outside and I love to hike, as long as the hike doesn’t include me edging along some precarious cliff face.
+I’ve mentioned before, I’m burdened with a wicked fear of heights.

-With that being said, as we started out on the Dripping Springs National Recreation Trail – just outside of Las Cruces, New Mexico – I had to take a moment and consider my options when we came upon this sign.
+With that being said, as we started out on the Dripping Springs National Recreation Trail – just outside of Las Cruces, New Mexico – I had to take a moment.
+That moments was needed to consider my options when we came upon this sign.

 I Lived to Tell the Tale

 I mean, think about it.
-Why on earth would I (or anyone for that matter) do anything other than leave a rattlesnake alone?
+Why on earth would I do anything other than leave a rattlesnake alone?
 My logical conclusion was that if anyone was actually stupid enough to not leave a rattlesnake alone, well then they deserved whatever the outcome might happen to be.
 As for me, I would carry on bravely with a vigilant eye out for said snakes.
 Fortunately, no snakes were seen and I lived to tell this tale.

 In 1870, the equivalent of what we today would call a spa retreat, was built in the crevices, at the base of the Organ Mountains.
-All I can tell you is that as we stood at the entrance to the trail and looked toward the mountains, neither one of us could even begin to imagine a resort standing in such a tight place.
+All I can tell you is that as we stood at the entrance of the trail, and looked toward the mountains, neither one of us could even begin to imagine a resort standing in such a tight place.